Antalya Film Festival Day Four: The Future and the Past

 There seems to be a type of semi-Western genre that is a pet theme for national exploration: the idea of an obligatory posting for civil servants, teachers and nurses in Anatolia.
 It was in the short film The Moisture (Turan Haste) and it was also in Emin Alper’s Burning Days.
 After watching a male teacher and a public prosecutor sent to deal with difficult locals, we are treated to a nurse on a similar mission in Selcen Ergun’s Snow and the Bear.
 If Burning Days was set in a small town where everyone knows how everyone else likes their eggs, this is truly a tiny village, the kind of hamlet where locals are in your face whether you want them to be or not.

 Aslı has a father in high places.
 If she wanted, he could call her dad and he could stop it all.
-But she has insisted on serving her time this minuscule, snow-covered area, separated by the rest of the world by blocked roads and dangerous, roaming bears.
+But she has insisted on serving her time in this minuscule, snow-covered area, separated by the rest of the world by blocked roads and dangerous, roaming bears.
 But there are worse things out there than bears.
 As a single woman in such an area, she is at danger from the hands of entitled men, leading to — shockingly, for a Turkish film set in remote Anatolia — a deep moral dilemma that is equal part moody drama and a smart critique of state machinery.

 The biggest problem?
 I’ve seen this story before.
 Not just this year or this month, but literally the day before.
 And the day before that.
 No fault on Snow and The Bear, but this is a theme that is getting more than a little tired.